Cognition and Cognitive Neuroscience - MSc

 The MSc Cognition and Cognitive Neuroscience can be studied as either a one-year full-time or two-year part-time course, with a September start date.
 It also possible to study more flexibly part-time on a modular basis, accumulating degree credits by taking individual modules over a period of maximum of five years.

-There are two interim awards available, depending on how many modules have been successfully completed: a Postgraduate Certificate for any two modules (60 credits); and a Postgraduate Diploma for all four taught modules (120 credits).
+There are two interim awards available, depending on how many modules have been successfully completed: a Postgraduate Certificate and a Postgraduate Diploma.

 Taking inspiration from published research papers, you will engage in lively ‘journal club’ discussion sessions to familiarise yourself with cutting-edge, contemporary issues and research in the fields of cognitive neuroscience, psychology and life sciences.
-Past topics have included fear, fear conditioning and optogenetics, for example, and brain injury, ageing and cognitive reserve.
+Past topics have included fear, fear conditioning and optogenetics, for example, and the development of cognition, ageing, and cognitive reserve.

 Through hands-on workshops and interactive sessions, we prepare you to plan, conduct and analyse your own research.
 Using quantitative and qualitative methods, you will learn to generate research questions, translate these into the design of your research, appropriately analyse data, and report your findings by writing a structured lab report, using standard (APA) formatting.
 You can tailor your studies by focusing on the methods, design and analysis most useful to you.